 This page groups some of the most interesting software development projects I worked on during my professional career and spare time.

-- Or visit my Github page for a list of my open-source contributions.
+- Github page – list of my open-source contributions.

-- Check out my resume (updated November 2016) for an overview of my experience and skills.
+- LinkedIn profile – overview of my experience and skills.

 This project was entirely developed by a small engineering team based in Dublin, Ireland and I had the pleasure to be part of this initially as a software engineer and then as a team lead.